 Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue in education.

-Child Self-harm - eating disorders, self-mutilation and Poor self-image, self-harm, self-hatred suicide attempts Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as Poor attention / concentration (world of their own) becoming aggressive or withdrawn Pain, bleeding, bruising or itching in genital and /or Sudden changes in school work habits, become anal area truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
+Women can also commit acts of sexual abuse, as can other other children is a specific safeguarding issue • Child Self-harm - eating disorders, self-mutilation and suicide attempts Poor self-image, self-harm, self-hatred Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
 Excessively interested in the child.
 History of mental health, alcohol or drug misuse or domestic violence.
-Parent displays inappropriate behaviour towards History of unexplained death, illness or multiple the child or other children surgery in parents and/or siblings of the family

-Conviction for sexual offences Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
+Parent displays inappropriate behaviour towards the child or other children History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Conviction for sexual offences Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
 Grooming behaviour Lack of sexual boundaries Physical or sexual assault or a culture of physical chastisement.

 If staff have any concerns about a child's welfare, they should act on them immediately.
-If staff have a concern, they should follow this policy and speak to the DSL/DDSL.
-The DSL/DDSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.
+If staff have a concern, they should follow this policy and speak to the DSP/DDSP.
+The DSP/DDSP are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.